lluis90badia/lbadialabwork/syria_final_project/README.md

 The purpose of this project is to display and understand three aspects:

-- Which Syrian Governorates were grouping more IDPs during the conflict.
+- The IDPs distribution .
 - Which countries are the ones who received more Syrian refugees based on gender and group ages.
 - Which countries sought asylum or applied for during those years.